GLENNXV/CS1XA3/project01/README.md

 Execution:
 * execute this feature by entering 'fixmeLog' as argument1.
-* Or follow the instructions instead
+* Or follow the instructions instead.

 Reference: some code was taken from [Bash scripting cheatsheet](https://devhints.io/bash)
 ## Checkout Latest Merge